Important & Useful Information | Veterans Affairs

 VISN 19 Clinical Contact Center

-To find your nearest VBA location, please visit Find VA Locations and choose "VA Benefits" in the Facility Type dropdown.
+The Montana VBA Regional Office is located at the Fort Harrison VA Medical Center.
+To contact them, please call 1-800-827-1000.
+To find additional VBA locations, please visit https://www.va.gov/find-locations and choose "VA Benefits" in the Facility Type dropdown.

 Traveling Veteran Coordinator